Have your invention peer reviewed and assessed by the Feasibility Committee

 Use this free service (for financial members) to find out what to do next

 The Inventors Association of Australia (Vic) have a free invention and innovation evaluation service for financial members called the “feasibility committee” which assists in evaluating an inventor’s new product, invention, innovation or idea and offering advice on what to do next.

-You must be a financial member of the association to use this service and you will be emailed a confidentiality agreement before the meeting signed by a representative of the association to protect you and your idea.
+You must be a financial member of the association to use this invention and innovation evaluation service and you will be emailed a confidentiality agreement before the meeting which will be signed by a representative of the association to protect you and your idea.

 The feasibility committee comprises two to five inventors who are experienced in many aspects of marketing, licensing, patenting, manufacturing, prototyping and sales.
 The members of the committee do not profess to be experts in these fields, but you can obtain very useful information by presenting your invention, innovation or idea to this experienced group.

 IAA(Vic) is an inventor self-help association, it does not develop inventions, innovations or ideas for the inventor, we guide you to do this yourself and the Feasibility Committee will help.

 Feasibility sessions normally last for 30 minutes, and each applicant receives by email a non-disclosure agreement and an application-form to be completed prior to the meeting.
 The application-form asks many questions, and only the relevant ones need to be answered.

 To book a session to discuss your Invention or Innovation with the Feasibility Committee, send an email to the Feasibility Chairman.
 Because this service is only available to current financial members, please include your membership-number in the email.